blsouthcott/cs361-microservice/README.md

 # cs344-microservice
 ## How to request data
-The microservice accepts HTTP POST requests.
+The microservice accepts HTTP POST requests to the `/totalTime` endpoint.
+Running the service locally, the URL will be `http://localhost:5000/totalTime`

 The body of the reqest must be JSON in the following basic structure:
 ```
 {
   "intersections": [